opitz/docker_multihost/README.md

 ----------------
 located at: /etc/multihost.conf

-This file contains all settings for the multihost and needs to be configured according to the situation
+This file contains all user defined settings for the multihost.

+It is needed by the commands 'run_multihost' and 'deploy_vhost' to work properly.